ChrisWhealy/parse-sap-atom-feed/README.md

 | Version | Task    | Description
 |--:|---------|---
 1.0.0 | Release | Promote to version 1
-0.2.9 | Chore   | Handle all test failures without panic<br>No changes to functionality
-0.2.8 | Feature | Implement `std::str::FromStr` for Atom types
+0.2.9 | Chore   | Handle all test failures without panic 0.2.8 | Feature | Implement `std::str::FromStr` for Atom types
 0.2.7 | Feature | Parse an Atom feed of `<entry>` elements 0.2.6 | Feature | As per <https://validator.w3.org/feed/docs/atom.html#requiredEntryElements>, the Atom `<content>` element should either contain or link to, the complete content of the entry.<br>If the `src` attribute is present, then the `<properties>` element (if present) exists as a sibling of the `<content>` element.<br>If the `src` attribute is missing, the `<properties>` element must exist as a child of the `<content>` element.<br><br>Add support for out-of-order XML elements (quick-xml feature `overlapped-lists`)